-If the proposed new member is a minor child and has no SSN documentation, LRHA will allow the child to be added to the household; however SSN documentation must be provided within 90 days of the child being added to the household.
+If the proposed new is under the age of 6 and has not been assigned a SSN, LRHA will allow the child to be added to the household; however SSN documentation must be provided within 90 days of the child being added to the household.
 LRHA, at its own discretion, may give an additional 90 days if LRHA determines that the participant's failure to comply was due to circumstances that could not have reasonably been foreseen and were outside the control of the participant.
 During the period that LRHA is awaiting documentation; the child shall be included as part of the tenant household and the child shall be entitled to all the benefits of being a household member.
 If upon expiration of the provided time period, including any extensions, the tenant fails to produce an SSN for the child, the family will be subject to the penalties for failure to disclose a SSN.